Jiří Trnka: Animation techniques

 The scripts of the films were also Trnka's own work, who often used works of Czech authors (many of them related to popular folklore), as well as classics of world literature, such as Chekhov, Boccaccio, and Shakespeare.
+On some scripts he collaborated with Jiří Brdečka.

 In Trnka animated films the music also had an important role.
-In all his films and several of his short films, the composer of the music was Vaclav Trojan (1905-1983).
+In all his films and several of his short films, the composer of the music was Václav Trojan (1905–1983).